rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

 In order to move a subsequent section upwards in the section hierarchy (i.e. increased width), the default scopes of one or more open presequent sections need to be restricted.
-That is, they need to be closed before the subsequent section will be entered.
+That is, those sections need to be closed before the subsequent section will be entered.

 In order to shift a subsequent section downwards in the section hierarchy (i.e. increased height/depth), a subsequent section must be located within